patham9/NarsGPT/README.md

 - Having the AI maintain a useful and evidentally supported set of beliefs through reasoning is the goal in this project, invoking software tools will come later.
 - gptONA is a proper solution for reasoning, truth maintenance and automated memory management, to build more effective adaptive systems which could operate autonomously.
 - It builds on decades of knowledge about reasoning under uncertainty, evidence tracking and resource allocation in Non-Axiomatic Reasoning Systems.

+**Compared to implementing a NARS via GPT:**

+- Compared to NarsGPT (which is roughly equally capable in terms of incremental Q&A) this project translates language into the Narsese formal language via GPT and uses ONA for reasoning.

 **Already supported:**
 - NARS-style declarative inference and question answering with long-term memory storage